top of page

 Then you should make it a point to call and make an appointment with My French Physio today!

 Winter is nearing, and skiing season is knocking on the door.
 Your long-awaited passion for skiing is building up inside.
 You have your tools ready to ski on a beautiful snowy day.
 You are ready to set yourself on the top of mountains and drive down the slopes breathing chilling fresh air and witness the beautiful silent serenity of Courchevel.
 But you are worried about the injuries you had before or worried about what if you have one while skiing.
+If you have back pain we can help.

 Does it sound familiar and are you going through exactly the same as mentioned above?